-The key pollutants present at heavy industry sites include chromium, cyanide, cadmium, arsenic, and VOCs.
-Lead is the top pollutant at these sites, contributing the most to the global burden of disease and affecting the largest population.
+89 &quot;The Real Deal: E-waste: West Africa continues to drown in the rich world's obsolete electronics."
+Consumers International.
+April 2008 and affecting the largest population.
 Pollutants from heavy industry enter the environment through contaminated wastewater and air that affects soil, food and drinking water for the surrounding communities.
 Health effects from these potential exposures include neurological damage, lung cancer, leukemia and other lesser effects.